Gregg Williams

-Gregg Williams (born July 15, 1958) is an American football coach.
-He is the defensive coordinator for Tennessee State University.
+Gregg Williams (born July 15, 1958) is an American football coach who was most recently the defensive coordinator for Tennessee State University.
 His most recent National Football League (NFL) experience was as the defensive coordinator for the New York Jets, from 2019 to 2020.
 Previously, he was head coach of the Buffalo Bills from 2001 to 2003, and defensive coordinator of the New Orleans Saints (with whom he won Super Bowl XLIV) from 2009 to 2011, and the Cleveland Browns, acting as an interim head coach in the 2018 season.
 Williams is known for running aggressive, attacking 4–3 schemes that put heavy pressure on opposing quarterbacks and for his key role in the New Orleans Saints bounty scandal, also known as "Bountygate".

 In March 2012, Williams was suspended indefinitely from the NFL as a result of his admitted involvement in the New Orleans Saints bounty scandal, under which bounties were paid for causing injuries that would take targeted players on opposing teams out of games.
 Williams' suspension was lifted a year later, and he returned to the NFL.

 Williams was inducted into the Missouri Sports Hall of Fame in 2016.
 In 2004, Williams helped create a charity, the "Gregg Williams Foundation", that benefits the local schools and community in his hometown of Excelsior Springs, Missouri.
 The charity has contributed over $2,000,000 since 2004 to benefit the Excelsior Springs community.